-Make It Click Program Toolkit for Tweens: Activities and posters developed for elementary school children to build knowledge about car safety, promote positive attitude for passenger safety, and encourage booster seat, safety belt, and back seat use.
+Make It Click Program Toolkit for Tweens: Activities and posters developed for elementary school children.
+The toolkit seeks to build knowledge about car safety, promote positive attitude for passenger safety, and encourage booster seat, seat belt, and back seat use.

-The Make it Click Initiative is an empirically-supported program targeting increased safety restraint use and back-seat use among 8- to 12-year-old children (tweens).
+Make it Click is a research supported program targeting increased seat belt/booster seat and back-seat use among 8- to 12-year-old children (tweens).
 Motor vehicle crashes are a leading cause of death for children.
 Nearly half of the tweens killed in crashes every year were not wearing their seatbelts, and over half of tweens sit in the front seat.
-Funded by the Virginia Highway Safety Office and created by Dr. Kelli England and her team at Eastern Virginia Medical School, the program’s design includes involvement of teachers, school staff, and after school organizations to implement components in ways that do not infringe upon academic time.
-Interventions include:

 Belted in the Back Seat Challenge